mirumee/ariadne-website/docs/mutations.md

 > **Binding Mutation Resolvers**
 >
-> Recall that resolvers need to be bound to their respective resolvers via the `make_executable_schema` call.
+> Recall that resolvers need to be bound to their schema via the `make_executable_schema` call.
 If you're following along from the introduction that call will look similar to the following:
 >
 > ```python
 > make_executable_schema(type_defs, [query, mutations])